Skip to main content

 Animation

-The <wje-animation> component makes it easy to animate a single slotted element without manually assembling keyframes.
-Internally it loads definitions from Animate.css and plays them through the Web Animations API.
+The <wje-animation> component makes it easy to animate a single embedded element without manually composing keyframes.
+Internally, it retrieves definitions from the Animate.css library and plays them through the Web Animations API.

-• name – the Animate.css animation name, for example heartBeat,
+• name - the name of the animation from Animate.css, for example heartBeat,

 • duration - duration in milliseconds,

-• direction, easing, fill, iterationStart – more detailed playback control.
+• direction, easing, fill, iterationStart - more detailed playback settings.

 note